Detection and Analysis of Offensive Online Content in Hausa Language

 \subsubsection{Data Annotation}

-To achieve the desired goal of building a detection system, we manually annotated the HOC and HTC datasets to train the prediction models.
-Each post is annotated with the following additional information: \begin{itemize} \item[-] \textit{language:} to denote the language of the post with a focus on posts in Hausa language or \textit{Engausa}\footnote{a post consisting of both Hausa and English terms}, see Figure~\ref{fig:stats-themes-sentiment-lang}(a). \item[-] \textit{sentiment:} to indicate whether a post is positive, neutral, or negative (see Figure~\ref{fig:stats-themes-sentiment-lang}(b) for a summary). \item[-] \textit{category:} to denote the theme to which the post belongs (e.g. social, political, religious, security, education, law, sport, health, agriculture, security, and business).
-Figure~\ref{fig:stats-themes-sentiment-lang}(c) shows the distribution of topics with the most common posts. \item[-] \textit{offensive:} a column to indicate whether a post is offensive or not; abusive words are considered offensive in this regard. \item[-] For the HTC data, it is crucial to identify additional details, such as named entities in the collection.
-Thus, the following additional labels have been added during the annotation: \begin{itemize} \item[-] \textit{location:} to indicate and provide location information. \item[-] \textit{violence:} to record any act of violence or conflict, e.g. \textit{zanga-zanga, farmaki.} \item[-] \textit{threat:} to indicate and report any threatening term used in a post. \item[-] \textit{threat object:} to record any weapon or dangerous tool in a post, e.g. \textit{bindiga, makami.} \item[-] \textit{class:} to donate the post category, e.g. threat or no threat. \end{itemize} \end{itemize}
+To build an effective detection system, we manually annotated the dataset, assigning the following labels to each post: \begin{itemize} \item[-] \textit{language:} to denote the language of the post with a focus on posts in Hausa language or \textit{Engausa}\footnote{a mix of Hausa and English terms}, see Figure~\ref{fig:stats-themes-sentiment-lang}(a) for distribution. \item[-] \textit{sentiment:} to indicate whether a post is positive, neutral, or negative (see Figure~\ref{fig:stats-themes-sentiment-lang}(b) for a summary). \item[-] \textit{category:} to denote the theme to which the post belongs (e.g. social, political, religious, security, education, law, sport, health, agriculture, security, and business).
+Figure~\ref{fig:stats-themes-sentiment-lang}(c) shows the distribution of topics with the most common posts. \item[-] \textit{offensive:} a column to indicate whether a post is offensive or not; abusive words are considered offensive in this regard. \end{itemize}